FourtyTwo/42/README.md

 make -j4
 ```
 Boom!
 You made it :D
 Also if your having permision issues related to build_detect_platform and version.sh in external/rocksdb/build_tools, its a permissions thing.
-Try running in root or giving those files chmod 777 or something.
+Do chmod +x to version.sh and build_detect_platform (or the whole damn folder if you like)

 ## Windows